Matthew Cox: Tampa, Florida

 Cox left his job as an insurance agent to work as a mortgage broker for a local company.
 While there he developed a reputation for unscrupulousness, which was heightened by his authorship of an unpublished 317-page manuscript entitled The Associates.
 The novel's protagonist, who shares many traits in common with Cox, travels the country committing mortgage fraud.
 Cox told co-workers about the book, and elaborated its details to them.
-"He sent it to a lot of people to see if they thought it worked" said a former co-worker.
+According to a former co-worker: "He sent it to a lot of people to see if they thought it worked."

 After being fired from the company when he was convicted of mortgage fraud in 2002, Cox faked a good credit history, and used that to buy dozens of homes and properties.
-In one instance he used the social security number of a toddler, and all of his documents—references, bank letters, rent receipts, W-2s from nonexistent employees—were counterfeit.
+In one instance he used the social security number of a toddler, and all of his documents—references, bank letters, rent receipts, W-2s from nonexistent employers—were counterfeit.
 He used his skills as an artist to decorate the properties with elaborate art deco-style murals.
 Several of his future girlfriends said that his painting talents were part of his allure, though the St. Petersburg Times described his works as copies of murals by Tamara de Lempicka.
 Cox charmed Alison Arnold, a young local married woman, into believing he could give her a wealthy and luxurious life.
 While courting Arnold, she said, he took her to crime films such as The Italian Job and Catch Me if You Can—which he reportedly adored and watched several times—and detailed his criminal plans to her.

 Cox often filed fraudulent mortgage documents, and in several cases was able to mortgage properties for five to six times their actual worth.
 In this practice, known as "shotgunning" in the real estate community, Cox either himself forged or had accomplices attain inflated appraisals to increase the value of the mortgages.
 One of his accomplices was a detention officer, who acquired 14 properties worth nearly $600,000, while making $35,568 a year in his job.
 Cox took advantage of the Hillsborough County school district by selling it a property for much more than its appraised value, and arranged financing on a $90,000 house for future Florida Representative Janet Cruz.
 He recorded that sale for $233,000, and hired Cruz to do some rezoning research.
 Cruz claims she was unaware he inflated the sale price, and that she was never paid for her research.

 When a female accomplice rented a house in Pinellas County as part of Cox's schemes, then faked ownership of the property, the owner found out about the fraud.
 A title company manager had become suspicious of a loan Cox's accomplice was applying for on the house and called the property's real owner.
 The Clearwater Police department was contacted, and they began an investigation.